 Opioids have been taking over the country and killing at alarmingly increasing rates.
 While the opioid crisis has shocked the nation, there are drugs that haven’t caused as many deaths but can still be just as deadly.

-Even though legislation and discussions surrounding the issue of drugs have become more common but more frequently linked to marijuana and/or opioids, it is still quite taboo to talk about them – and that only worsens the scenario, since there are upcoming drugs that could spread like fire, and kill like it, too.
+Even though legislation and discussions surrounding the issues of different types of drugs have become more common but more frequently linked to marijuana and/or opioids, it is still quite taboo to talk about them – and that only worsens the scenario, since there are upcoming drugs that could spread like fire, and kill like it, too.
 Some of these less popular, but still lethal drugs that have become especially popular in Florida are:

 Alpha-VPV, popularly referred to as “flakka”, is a drug similar and considered a “newer-generation version” of the popular “bath salts” (MDPV), which are illegal synthetic drugs.
 They look like crystalized small rocks that can be white or pink, which is why this drug is sometimes called “gravel” as well.